matteo14c/HaploCoV/docs/source/haplocov.rst

 | 3.2. **gained (wrt parent)**: genomic variants that are new compared with the parent lineage;
 | 3.3. **lost (wrt parent)**: genomic variants associated with the parent lineage/designation, but not with the novel candidate lineage/designation.

-Genomic variants are provided in as a list separated by spaces (" ") and in the same format indicated above:
+Genomic variants are provided in the form of a list separated by spaces (" ") and in the same format indicated above:

 \<genomicposition\>_\<ref\>\|\<alt\>